- COVID-19 UPDATE

 A. You are welcome to bring a sleeping bag and roll it out on the deck if you like, whether that's under the stars or under our awning.
 But please don't take ship's linens on deck.

 A. In an extreme emergency we can use the Coast Guard to contact someone on board, if we cannot reach them by marine radio or ship's phone.
 Please encourage your business or family not to call unless absolutely necessary.
 They may call the office at (800) 736-7981 or (207) 236-2938 at any time.
 You will from time to time have the opportunity to get to a phone ashore.
-We prefer you do not bring a cell phone, and in some areas service may not be available.
-If you must, when on the boat it should be used discreetly, only for urgent contacts.
+We prefer you keep cell phone usage to a minimum, and in some areas of the Bay, service may not be available.
+Please use your phone discreetly when on the boat.

 A. The Camden Town Office will provide you with a packet of information about getting married on board (PO Box 1207, Camden, ME 04843, telephone 207-236-3353).
 Capt.
 Ray Williamson is a notary and can perform the marriage ceremony, or you may bring someone for that purpose.